-A-B-C-D = £
+A-B-C-D= £

 Want to check you've enough cash to make it through the year?
 Subtract your spending (totals B, C and D) from your income (total A), then size up what's left.

-Left with a minus number?
+eft with a minus number?
 Don't panic:

-- 1. Increase your income.
-Check for bursaries, benefits and student funding, too, or find ways to earn extra (p12). - 2.
-Spend less, get better deals on your bills and get savvy about saving money. - 3.
-Cover priority costs first: siphon money from non-essentials if you have to. - 4.
-It's OK to ask for advice!
-Start with your welfare officer or student money adviser. - 5.
-Think of your budget as a financial MOT and keep it updated.
-Use our online desktop and mobile app version and you won't lose it:
+1. Increase your income.
+Check for bursaries, benefits and student funding too, or find ways to earn extra (p12).
+2. Spend less, get better deals on your bills and get savvy about saving money.
+3. Cover priority costs first: siphon money from non-essentials if you have to.
+4. It's OK to ask for advice!
+Start with your welfare officer or student money adviser.
+5. Think of your budget as a financial MOT and keep it updated.
+Use our free online Budget Builder and you won't lose it: BUDGETBUILDER.THEMONEYCHARITY.ORG.UK CRUNCH IT Split this into a weekly or daily allowance, so you always know how much you can spend and still stay on budget.
+You'll need to track it to make it work - grab our budgeting app, or get a notebook and start scribbling!
+HOW TO BORROW MONEY FROM YOUR FOLKS ...
+AND SURVIVE Funding for living costs at uni really takes the pressure off staying afloat.

-BUDGETBUILDER.THEMONEYCHARITY.ORG.UK

-CRUNCH IT

-HOW TO BORROW MONEY FROM YOUR FOLKS...
-AND SURVIVE

-Funding for living costs at uni really takes the pressure off staying afloat.
 Unfortunately, maintenance support alone isn't always enough to get by - and what you may not realise is that the government expects you and your family to pick up the slack.
 The budget on p14 will help you spot any holes, so do that first.
-A job, savings or other midding can plug the gaps, but you may also need to tackle the 'parental contribution':

-- How much are they expected to cough up?
-The parental contributions calculator at savethestudent.org can help work it out. - Is it a given that your folks, grandparents or partner will want to support you?

-- How easy is it to talk about money with your family?
-What attitudes to spending and saving do you have in common? - •Is being financially independent important to you?
+A job, savings or other funding can plug the gaps, but you may also need to tackle the 'parental contribution': - How much are they expected to cough up?
+The parental contributions calculator at savethestudent.org can help work it out. - .
+Is it a given that your folks, grandparents or partner will want to support you? - How easy is it to talk about money with your family?
+What attitudes to spending and saving do you have in common? - Is being financially independent important to you?
 Are you willing to take advice (or flack) on your budgeting, spending and priorities? - If your folks can't or won't support you, how else will you cover your costs, savings, earnings, Wednesday night lottery win?

-BANK OF MUM & DAD?

-Talk through this page together with your folks, and here are some tips for what to ask before you take the money and run:

-- Can you afford to help me out?

-- How much cash are we talking?

-- Is it a lump sum or a regular payment?

-- Do I need to tell you how I've spent it?

-- Do I need to pay you back?

-- What's the plan if I get into trouble?

-Whatever answers you get, see what grants, bursaries, scholarships and benefits you're entitled to before selling the family silver: there's cash out there, so make sure you've got all the facts.

-BE A BETTER BERRENTER

-BECAUSE, SOMETIMES, IT'S UNAVOIDABLE

-Borrowing doesn't have to be bad news.
-Saving is always the better option if you can wait, but there may be times you can't get by without loans, credit cards or an overdraft - like putting down a rent deposit, or replacing a busted laptop.
-The catch is that borrowing is rarely free.
-The secret is keeping it as cheap as possible.
+BANK OF MUM & DAD Talk through this page together with your folks, and here are some tips for what to ask before you take the money and run: - Can you afford to help me out? - How much cash are we talking? - Is it a lump sum or a regular payment? - Do I need to tell you how I've spent it? - Do I need to pay you back? - What's the plan if I get into trouble?
+Whatever answers you get, see what grants, bursaries, scholarships and benefits you're entitled to before selling the family silver: there's cash out there, so make sure you've got all BE A BETTER BORROWER BECAUSE, SOMETIMES, IT'S UNAVOIDABLE overdraft - like putting down a busted laptop.
+The catch is that borrowing is rarely free. a rent deposit, or replacing The secret is keeping it as cheap as possible.

-WHY CREDIT IS TOUGH TO SHIFT

-Let's say you spend £100 on a credit card.
-You don't actually spend any money up front - the card company pays for your purchases, and you pay them back.
-Handy, huh?

-Now, if you pay the £100 back in full when you get your monthly statement, you clear your balance and everything's rosy.

-BUT if you only pay back a fiver, and the card has a monthly interest rate of 2%, you also owe £1.90 ir interest.
-So your balance ends up at £96.90 - you've only reduced your debt by £3.10.

-Do that every month and paying back your £100 spend could take up to 2 years AND cost you an extra £30 in interest.
-Credit is handy, but it's a privilege you may end up paying for!

-That doesn't mean you shouldn't borrow - but find ways to keep it free or as low cost as possible.
-That could be by paying your bill in full each time, or shopping around for cheaper credit (like an interest-free overdraft.)